ignite/cli/docs/kb/band.md

 ## Update version

-The output of the `starport scaffold band coinRates --module consuming` command prompts you to update the `keys.go` file.
+The output of the `ignite scaffold band coinRates --module consuming` command prompts you to update the `keys.go` file.

 In the `x/oracle/types/keys.go` file, update the `Version` variable in the `const` block to the required version that the IBC module supports: